Surcharging FAQs

 Q. Will surcharging hurt my business or upset customers?

-• 85% of customers who encounter surcharges agree to pay them
+• 81% of customers who encounter surcharges actively seek alternative payment methods to avoid them

 Q. Is there an alternative to surcharging?